vAMSYS-LTD/documentation/guides/regular-expressions-flight-type/page.md

 ---
-title: Using Regular Expressions To Determine The Type Of Flight
+title: Using Regular Expressions To Determine The Type of Flight
 nextjs:
   metadata:
-    title: Using Regular Expressions To Determine The Type Of Flight
+    title: Using Regular Expressions To Determine The Type of Flight
-    description: Using Regular Expressions To Determine The Type Of Flight.
+    description: Using Regular Expressions To Determine The Type of Flight.
 ---

 {% table %}